tymyrddin/red-basic/source/docs/scanning/README.md

 ## Why?

-Intelligently select tools and exploitation methods for an attack, scanning and enumeration can be used to make sure you:
+Scanning and enumeration can be used to make sure you:

 * Attack only agreed-upon targets
 * Get as much information as possible before increasing depth of attack
 * Identify purpose and type of targets (what services are provided)
 * Have specific information about versions of services running on target systems
 * Categorise target systems
+* Intelligently select tools and exploitation methods for an attack

 ## How?